-- The general principle for a project/embedded scholarship is that it contributes to capacity building at level of the involved department of the partner institution. - Scholarship costs are costs linked to having scholars study / conduct research either in Belgium or in the country/region of origin - A new system is being developed, currently we provided in the excel calculation rates based on the following slides - "Scholarship allowance" instead of "scholarship"
+- The general principle for a project/embedded scholarship is that it contributes to capacity building at level of the IUC partner institution. - Scholarship costs are costs linked to having scholars study / conduct research either in Belgium or in the country/region of origin - A new system is in place as of 1 Sept 2022, see Scholarship framework document, for scholars in Belgium. - "Scholarship allowance" instead of "scholarship"